-After this week’s baking disaster, I wondered: “Why don’t food bloggers share their imperfect humanity and share about how something went wrong in their kitchen . . .
+After one baking disaster, I wondered: “Why don’t food bloggers share their imperfect humanity and share about how something went wrong in their kitchen . . .
 I think it’s only fair to be honest with my readers!”

 Here’s a low-down on my recent kitchen catastrophe: Mr. Bill wanted something sweet and found that all the cupboards were bare!
-So I decided to bake a humungus sour cream chocolate bundt cake that I had found on Pinterest.
-I followed the directions to the “T”, even baking it longer because it was still ‘jiggly’ after the required baking time was over.
+So I decided to bake a humungus sour cream chocolate bundt cake that I had never made before.
+I followed the directions exactly, even baking the cake longer because it seemed a little ‘jiggly’ after the required baking time was over.

 Upon cooling and inverting the monster bundt cake, it came out in CHUNKS, CUBES, and CRUMBS!
-Truthfully it resembled what we find in piles in our horse pasture!!
+Truthfully it resembled what we find in piles in our acreage pastures!

 You get the picture!